Wonlo Coulibaly

-Wonlo Coulibaly (born 22 December 1991) is an Ivorian professional footballer, who plays as a defender, primarily as a left back, for TP Mazembe and the Ivory Coast national team.
+Wonlo Coulibaly (born 22 December 1991) is an Ivorian professional footballer who plays as a left-back for ASEC Mimosas.

 Club career

 Coulibaly started his career at the age of 16 at Ivorian club Denguélé.
 He played for the club for 7 years, before moving to AS Tanda in 2015, where he wore the number 4 shirt.
-After just two seasons in Tanda, his performances earned him a move to Abidjan club ASEC Mimosas, a club who have produced some of the all time greats of football in Ivorian football, such as Yaya and Kolo Touré, Salomon Kalou, Emmanuel Eboué and Gervinho.
+After just two seasons in Tanda, his performances earned him a move to Abidjan club ASEC Mimosas, a club who have produced some of the all-time greats of football in Ivorian football, such as Yaya and Kolo Touré, Salomon Kalou, Emmanuel Eboué and Gervinho.
 He wore the number 25 at the club.
-In 2018-19, he was named as the player of the year for the Ivorian Ligue 1.
+In 2018–19, he was named as the player of the year for the Ivorian Ligue 1.
 He spent two years in the capital, before leaving on a free in 2019.
 He signed for Congolese giants TP Mazembe later that year.
-Since signing for the club from Lubumbashi, he has made 10 appearances in the CAF Champions League, finding the net once in a 5-2 defeat to Moroccan outfit Wydad.
+Since signing for the club from Lubumbashi, he has made 10 appearances in the CAF Champions League, finding the net once in a 5–2 defeat to Moroccan outfit Wydad.